 - 6 tablespoons unsalted butter, softened to room temp

 - ¾ cup almond meal or almond flour, I prefer blanched (skins removed)

 - ¼ teaspoon salt

 - 1 large egg

 Prepare the croissants:

-Using a hand mixer or stand mixer, beat butter, sugar, almond meal, and salt until smooth and combined.
+- Using a hand mixer or stand mixer, beat butter, sugar, almond meal, and salt until smooth and combined.
 Add extract and egg and beat until creamy.
 Use immediately or cover and refrigerate for up to 24 hours.
 If refrigerating, bring to room temp before assembling the croissants.

-Add sliced almonds to the top of each croissant.
+- Add sliced almonds to the top of each croissant.
 The creamy almond topping will serve as glue.
-Place the croissants on a rimmed baking sheet and bake for 12-14 minutes, until the cream on top has set and the croissants are light golden brown.
+Place the croissants on a rimmed baking sheet and bake for 14-18 minutes, until the cream on top has set and the croissants are light golden brown.
 Allow to cool just slightly (they'll firm up a bit), dust with powdered sugar, if desired.
 Enjoy warm.

 Recipe adapted from Chocolate & Zucchini.